Air Conditioner Buying Guide

 Understanding Chassis and Sleeves

-A chassis is the framework that supports the guts of the air conditioner.
+A chassis is a framework that supports the guts of the air conditioner.

 A sleeve is the metal device that holds the air conditioner in the wall.

-A window air conditioner with larger BTU capacity (usually 10,000 BTUs and up) are too dangerous to install in one piece because they are much heavier – so those units will have a slide-out chassis.
+A window air conditioner with a larger BTU capacity (usually 10,000 BTUs and up) is too dangerous to install in one piece because they are much heavier – so those units will have a slide-out chassis.

 Thru-the-wall sleeves are a more robust application designed for larger air conditioners installed into a wall, including PTACs.
 These air conditioners are rear-venting and are ideal for thicker walls.

 Thru-the-wall air conditioners and PTAC units do not come with a sleeve.
 The sleeve is sold separately.
 Most sleeves come with an exterior grille, but for some models, you can choose special grille options for a different look.

 Plugging It In